The Ihara Zeta function for infinite graphs: Introduction

 {

-\textbf{Acknowledgements.} The authors gratefully acknowledge most inspiring discussions on Zeta functions with Anders Karlssen and Michel Lapidus and on non-commutative integration theory with Norbert Peyerimhoff, Peter Stollmann and Ivan Veseli\'{c}.
-Moreover, the authors thank Anton Deitmar for valuable remarks on groupoids and on the notation in the present manuscript.
+\textbf{Acknowledgements.} The authors gratefully acknowledge most inspiring discussions on Zeta functions with Anders Karlsson and Michel Lapidus and on non-commutative integration theory with Norbert Peyerimhoff, Peter Stollmann and Ivan Veseli\'{c}.
+The authors thank Anton Deitmar for valuable remarks on groupoids and on the notation in the present manuscript.
+F.P.\@ thanks Damien Gaboriau for a very enlightening discussion at the IAS at Hebrew University and for addressing the question of percolation measured graphs.
+Moreover, the authors would like to thank the referees for their careful reading of the manuscript and the corresponding suggestions.
 F.P.\@ expresses his thanks for support through the German National Academic Foundation (Studienstiftung des deutschen Volkes).
 M.S. has been financially supported by the Graduiertenkolleg 1523/2 : Quantum and gravitational fields. }